Beef Stuffed Acorn Squash

-This recipe has a few more steps than most of our recipes, but I promise you – it’s worth spending a few more minutes in the kitchen for this deliciousness, and I’ve got step by step instructions to show you just how easy it is to make!
+This recipe has a few more steps than most of our recipes, but I promise you – it’s worth spending a few more minutes in the kitchen for this recipe, and I’ve got step by step instructions to show you just how easy it is to make!

 This Turkey Stuffed Acorn Squash recipe has been so popular on the site over the years that I thought you guys would like to see another variation of one of my favorite meals.

 I personally love making stuffed squash dishes in the fall for a few reasons: they’re easy, they feel super cozy, they’re great for meal prepping, and are an awesome way to get in lots of veggies in a fun fall way.
+There’s acorn squash, butternut squash, delicata squash, and honeynut squash.
+They all make for great fall recipes!

 They’re also just downright delicious, and this recipe is especially filled with fall and earthy flavors thanks to the oil I cooked it with!